kevinklaus/htw-ds-webcomponents/src/components/htw-berlin-avatar/readme.md

 ----------------------------------------------

 ## Using Dark Styles
-When switiching to dark mode styles, make sure to **select the dark background in the tool bar above** for best viewing results.
+When switching to dark mode styles, make sure to **select the dark background in the tool bar above** for best viewing results.